PM Narendra Modi tears into critics; says GDP slid to 5.7% or below 8 times under UPA

-Addressing the Golden Jubilee Year celebrations of Institute of Company Secretaries of India at Vigyan Bhavan in New Delhi, Prime Minister Narendra Modi today teared into critics of the economy, saying it is not the first time that India's GDP had fallen to 5.7 per cent.

-Prime Minister Narendra Modi said that India's growth rate was below 5.7 per cent at least 8 times in 6 years under UPA government.
+Prime Minister Narendra Modi on Wednesday teared into critics of his economic policies, saying it is not the first time that India's GDP had fallen to 5.7 per cent.
+PM Modi said that India's growth rate was below 5.7 per cent at least 8 times in 6 years under UPA government.
 PM Modi also said that only his government had the guts to undertake demonetisation.
+He was addressing the Golden Jubilee Year celebrations of Institute of Company Secretaries of India at Vigyan Bhavan in New Delhi.

 "After 3 months of Goods and Service Tax (GST), we have taken feedback in details.
 We have directed the GST Council to resolve the bottlenecks in GST implementation.
 All the concerns of businesses will be addressed by this government," PM Modi said on difficulties being faced by traders and businesses after GST implementation.
 PM further added that 19 lakh new taxpayers came into the tax net after GST implementation and at least 1 lakh youth have been received training in the nuances of the indirect tax regime.